11 hidden places you cannot miss in Singapore

 This green tower is full of vegetation creating a vertical garden of 190 meters and four terraces, each ones treated as an urban gallery, which also allows air to circulate through the building in a natural way.

 WOHA designed a red aluminum mesh around the building that allowed the integration of 21 species of vines, plants and flowers.
 To these 21 species were added another 33 species of plants and trees which makes a total of 54.
-Thus, biodiversity is introduced in the area of the city attracting birds and compensated for the lack of green in the surrounding architecture.
+Thus, biodiversity is introduced in the area of

 The design of the gardens is due to the work of the Spanish architect designer Patricia Urquiola, responsible for all interiors as well as the hotel’s outdoor spaces.